felix22studios/book-info/privacy-policy.md

 # Privacy Policy
 Last updated: March 18, 2022 <br />
 ## Intro <br />
 Hello!
-Welcome to the privacy policy of Book Info mobile app developed by Felix22 Studios. <br />
+Welcome to the privacy policy of Books Info mobile app developed by Felix22 Studios. <br />
-This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You. <br />
+This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when you use the service and tells you about your privacy rights and how the law protects you. <br />

 ## Collecting and Using Your Personal Data
 ### Types of Data Collected